 Chair Commissioner Wendy Jacobs acknowledged Staff presentation at the BOCC Work session.
 The presentation included Low Income and Rental Assistance Programs.
 Chair Commissioner Wendy Jacobs requested the presentation be a part of the joint City/County meeting on October 10, 2023.
 The City and County partners on the Low Income Homeowner Relief Program.
 A total of $26 million dollars has been distributed in rental assistance.
 Currently, the City and County have not discussed a plan for the future.

 Chair Commissioner Wendy Jacobs inquired about Medicaid Expansion because the State budget has not been approved.
-The casino issue t has been separated from the State budget.
+The casino issue has been separated from the State budget.

 Chair Commissioner Wendy Jacobs asked about the DSS Board appointments from the State.
 Board member Jacqueline Beatty-Smith has been appointed for a second term.
 Board member Charles I. Mitchell was appointed by the BOCC for a second term.
 The State Social Services Commission is reviewing another candidate for the DSS Board and will send information when completed.